myrrlyn/oeuvre/mortal.md

 ____

-# DO YOU KNOW WHAT I ASK OF MY CHILDREN
+> DO YOU KNOW WHAT I ASK OF MY CHILDREN
+{:.malacath .sz-1}

 He supposed he didn’t.